What The Movie Shawshank Redemption Taught Me about Network Marketing: Tips for MLM Success

-I’m a little obsessed with this movie and applied its principles to network marketing success in What This Movie Taught Me about Network Marketing.
+I am a little obsessed with this movie and applied its principles to network marketing success in What This Movie Taught Me about Network Marketing.

 Shawshank Redemption is my favorite movie of all time.

 I watch it every year and it always brings a few tears to my eyes, but the story relates a lot to how to become successful in network marketing.
+How does this film relate to MLM?

 Andy Dufresne, played by Tim Robbins, is sent to prison in 1947.